 In the wake of Jaws, Spielberg opted to take on another hugely ambitious project – a first contact science fiction movie told through the eyes of an electrician who becomes enraptured with alien visitors after witnessing the arrival of a spaceship.
 More than perhaps any other movie on this list, Close Encounters is a film that puts a sense of wonder centre stage.

 Visitors from other worlds: Best alien movies

 Richard Dreyfuss, rejoining with the director after Jaws, delivers a sensitive and nuanced performance as a man consumed by obsession.
-The finale, in which humanity and the alien race find a way to communicate, is a beautiful pay-off at the end of a story that delivers a deliberate, measured pace and eschews many of the dramatic clichés of how human beings will react to visitors from space.
+The finale, in which humanity and the alien race find a way to communicate, is a beautiful pay-off that delivers a deliberate, measured pace, and eschews many of the dramatic clichés of how human beings will react to visitors from space.
 In Spielberg’s world, optimism is key – and Earth is ready to join the wider universe.

 Any of the Indiana Jones movies could have appeared on this list, with the one obvious exception hiding in a fridge somewhere, but it’s tough to top the original outing for Harrison Ford’s intrepid archaeologist.
 The film’s overall premise is simple, with the veteran explorer Jones hired by the American government to find the mythically powerful Ark of the Covenant before the Nazis get their hands on it.